sbechet/ibm437/README.md

 Offset glyphs have been changed to optimize the [UTF-8 default](https://raw.githubusercontent.com/sbechet/ibm437/master/data/Characters.txt) rust encoding.

-Warning: these IBM fonts are probably public domain today.
-Does anyone know anything about it?

 ## Specimens

 IBM437 is available in 3 sizes: